VIDEO: GD NASSCO christens USNS Sojourner Truth (T-AO 210)

 VIDEO: GD NASSCO christens USNS Sojourner Truth (T-AO 210)Written by Marine Log Staff

-General Dynamics NASSCO has christened and launched the USNS Sojourner Truth (T-AO 210), the sixth ship in the fleet oiler program built for the U.S. Navy.
+General Dynamics NASSCO has christened and launched the USNS Sojourner Truth (T-AO 210), the sixth ship in a fleet oiler program built for the U.S. Navy.
 The ship is named in honor of Sojourner Truth, the historic abolitionist and women’s rights activist.

 Performing the duties of Under Secretary of the Navy, Dr. Brett Seidle served as the principal speaker at the ceremony.
 Remarks were also delivered by NASSCO president Dave Carver and representatives of the Navy.